nationalarchives/design-system/src/styles/headers/index.md

 ---
 layout: collection-page.njk
 title: Headers
-description: Use a standardised page header to start your page.
+description: Use one of the common standardised header patterns to start your page.
 group: styles
+subGroup: content
 ---

 {% from "partials/example.njk" import example %}